bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 And he basically, the way he had envisioned it, it requires a soft fork.
 And what I've come up with here is a way to kind of avoid having to do at least a specialized soft fork.
 So you don't need a soft fork that literally is only in order to enable Blind Merged mining.
-You can even do it without a software, but there are some sacrifices and we'll get into that later on.
+You can even do it without a soft fork, but there are some sacrifices and we'll get into that later on.
 But this kind of means essentially that now since there's no longer a specific software required, it's kind of inevitable.
 This is going to happen.
 So just to give you a better idea, let me show you with some pictures.
 Imagine the Bitcoin blockchain and this little pink blob is this unique location that people have to bid for.
 It's a hash and the hash refers to a spacechain block.
-The way consensus works is just the next Bitcoin block comes in and then there's also another spacechain hash in there and referring to a space chain block.
+The way consensus works is just the next Bitcoin block comes in and then there's also another spacechain hash in there and referring to a spacechain block.
 What's important to note here is that this blockchain can fork separately from the Bitcoin blockchain.
 So how that works is as follows.
 Here for instance another block 2 is found block 2b and it's mining on top of block 1a.